openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

 .. note:: Although ``configuration`` is a ``request``, it is explained in this section because the client sends back the ``notification`` object.

-Code snippet bellow shows how to send configuration to the client:
+Code snippet below shows how to send configuration to the client:

 .. code:: python